athack-ctf/chall2025-formatting-is-weird/README.md

 ## Description

-A challenge which focuses on format string vulnerabilities as well as buffer overflow.
+This challenge focuses on a format string vulnerability which then leads to information disclosure about PIE.

+We can combine our findings of the PIE base and use the buffer overflow vulnerability to calculate the address of libc using a simple ROP chain.

+This then gives us access to call system("/bin/sh")

+### Protections used
+- Stack is not executable
+- PIE is enabled
-PIE and NX are enabled as well as a simple custom canary stack protection.
+- Very simple custom stack protection

-Use the vulnerability to leak the PIE base.

 **IMPORTANT:** This description will **NOT** be shared with participants.